What Is Anaerobic Digestion (Biogas)?

 The planet’s continued dependence on fossil fuels and global warming have become “top of mind” among political leaders and everyday citizens.
 What tops most minds are renewable energy solutions produced by sun and wind – effective only when the sun shines or the wind blows.

 But there is a lesser known renewable energy – anaerobic digestion or biogas.
-This is proven technology that often utilizes manure from cows, pigs and chickens along with other organic waste.
-Importantly, anaerobic digesters on farms not only produce electricity or natural gas, they also remove the methane and carbon dioxide that cause global warming.
+This is proven technology that often utilizes manure from cows, pigs and chickens along with food waste.
+Importantly, biodigesters on farms not only produce electricity or renewable natural gas, they also remove the methane and carbon dioxide that cause global warming.

 Biogas is not new.
 It is the natural process of collecting gases from decaying organic material.
-It may have been used to heat water as early as the 10th century and the first plant was built in Bombay, India in 1859.
+It was used to heat water as early as the 10th century and the first plant was built in Bombay, India in 1859.

-Today in western and central Europe over 15,000 digesters, primarily agricultural, convert manure and other organic waste into electricity and natural gas.
-By contrast, the United States had just 265 systems on farms as of 2019.
-This was due primarily to lower prices paid in the USA for renewable energy, but just as importantly was a chronic lack of marketing and outreach.
-Lately however, increasing environmental incentives are triggering a surge, especially the development of large renewable gas projects at America’s mega dairy farms.
+Today in western and central Europe over 15,000 digesters, primarily agricultural, convert organic waste into electricity and renewable natural gas.
+In contrast, the United States had just 265 systems on farms as of 2019.
+Lately however, increasing environmental incentives are triggering a surge, especially the development of large projects at America’s mega dairy farms.

 The biogas process involves manure and other organic waste being fed into a sealed tank without the presence of oxygen.
 Depending on design, it remains there, typically for 17-25 days at a temperature of over 38 degrees Celsius (100 degrees Fahrenheit).
 Bacteria is generated causing the release of methane gas which is then piped into a combined heat and power (CHP) generator to create electricity, or into specialized cleaning equipment to meet renewable natural gas (RNG) standards.

 Doug Woodger of Rockwood Farm (far right) speaking with other farmers at nutrient management seminar presented by Muir.
-Four of these farms signed letters of intent to build digesters.
+Three of these farms later built biodigesters.

 Manure and other organic waste are chemically altered in the process resulting in significant pathogen and odor reduction.
-The output or “digestate” can be separated into solids and liquid.
+The output or “digestate” can be separated into solid digestate and liquid digestate.
 Here is a video description from an experienced nutrient management manager.

-The liquid is spread on a farmer’s fields as high quality fertilizer while the solid portion can be used as a soil amendment for plant nurseries or in the case of dairy farmers, a cost-free bedding material.
+The liquid is spread on a farmer’s fields as high quality fertilizer while the solid portion can be used as compost, peat moss replacement and soil amendment for plant nurseries.
+More immediately, In the case of dairy farmers, it is a cost-free bedding material that if used fresh, can reduce somatic cell counts.

 Which materials or feedstocks can an anaerobic digester process?